br-ai-ns-institute/Zero-ShotNER/README.md

 2. **Using the Entire Dataset for Validation:** The entire dataset, including all classes, is used for validation.
 This ensures that the model's performance is evaluated on a diverse set of examples, representing all the classes present in the dataset.
 Validation helps in monitoring the model's generalization ability and detecting potential overfitting.

-3.**Testing on Unseen Class Examples (Zero-Shot) or Few-Shot Learning:** Testing is conducted on examples from a class that has not been seen during training, known as zero-shot testing.
+3. **Testing on Unseen Class Examples (Zero-Shot or Few-Shot Learning:)** Testing is conducted on examples from a class that has not been seen during training, known as zero-shot testing.
 This evaluation scenario assesses the model's ability to generalize and make predictions on entirely new classes.
 Alternatively, the model can be fine-tuned or retrained with a small number (1, 10, or 100) of examples from the target class, known as few-shot learning.
 This approach allows the model to adapt and improve its performance specifically for the target class.